 Peter Kurzina is a Senior Lecturer in the Martin Trust Center for MIT Entrepreneurship.

-Peter joined the Sloan faculty as a Senior Lecturer in 2003 and teaches 15.386 Managing in Adversity and 15.398 Corporations at the Crossroads: The CEO Perspective.
+Peter joined the MIT Sloan faculty as a Senior Lecturer in 2003 and teaches 15.386 Managing in Adversity and 15.398 Corporations at the Crossroads: The CEO Perspective.
 He also serves as a mentor in the China Lab Program.

 He has taught at SKOLKOVO, the new Russian international business school outside of Moscow, and been involved with the SKOLKOVO MBA Program for several years, making frequent trips to Moscow.

 Peter has also taught in the Goldman Sachs-funded 10,000 Women Program at Yunnan University in Kunming, China, as well as lecturing in Brazil and at the Kauffman Foundation.
 He has been a faculty advisor to student-led treks and special courses which culminated in trips to Saudi Arabia, Vietnam, Malaysia, Singapore, Denmark, Spain, and China.